vestrel00/contacts-android/docs/basics/query-contacts-by-phone-or-sip.md

 Match phone numbers.
 This is the default.

-This will only match EXACT phone numbers or SIP addresses.
-There is no partial matching.
-This is useful for caller IDs in incoming and outgoing calls.
-For example,

-If there are contacts with the following numbers;
+For example, if there are contacts with the following numbers;

 - 123
 - 1234